michaelhyi/michaelhyi/README.md

 See my pinned projects and [portfolio](https://michael-yi.com/portfolio).
 The following are projects that are closed-source (if any future employers would like to see their code, please contact me at michaelyi@gatech.edu):

-- **OS Kernel Components**: Virtual memory, page tables, page faults, a multi-core CPU scheduler, and a reliable transport protocol.
+- **OS Kernel Components**: Virtual memory, page tables, page faults, a multi-core CPU scheduler, & a reliable transport protocol.
 - **Sales Invoice Automation Platform**: A platform for a logistics company that generates pivot tables and bills invoices from Excel sales data.
 Wrote a custom API gateway to distribute GraphQL requests to microservices with Java, Spring, gRPC, Kafka.

 ## Hackathons